timeplus-io/docs/docs/query-syntax.md

 EMIT LAST 5m
 ```

-The above example filters events in `device_utils` table where `cpu_usage` greater than 80% and events are appended in the last 5 minutes.
+The above example filters events in the `device_utils` table where `cpu_usage` is greater than 80% and events are appended in the last 5 minutes.
 Internally, Timeplus seeks streaming storage back to 5 minutes (wall-clock time from now) and tailing the data from there.

 #### Last X Global Aggregation